ansible-collections/community.zabbix/docs/ZABBIX_SERVER_ROLE.md

 ### Overall Zabbix

 * `zabbix_server_version`: Optional.
 The latest available major.minor version of Zabbix will be installed on the host(s).
 If you want to use an older version, please specify this in the major.minor format.
-Example: `zabbix_proxy_version: 6.0`.
+Example: `zabbix_server_version: 6.0`.
 * `zabbix_server_version_minor`: When you want to specify a minor version to be installed.
 RedHat only.
 Default set to: `*` (latest available)
 * `zabbix_repo_yum`: A list with Yum repository configuration.
 * `zabbix_repo_yum_schema`: Default: `https`.
 Option to change the web schema for the yum repository(http/https)